AWS EC2 Storage

 • is compatible with all Linux-based AMIs for EC2, POSIX file system (~Linux) that has a standard file API.

-• is a shared POSIX system for Linux systems and does not work for Windows.
+• is a shared POSIX system for Linux systems and does not work for Windows (use FSx for Windows File Server instead).

 • offers the ability to encrypt data at rest using KMS and in transit.